MarcinPlodzien/Two-component-Bose-Hubbard-model/README.md

 # Bose-Bose lattice droplets

-This C++ code uses Matrix Product State ansatz to study ground state properties of a  Bose-Hubbard model in 1D (DMRG/imaginary time TDVP using ITensor v3 C++ implementation).
+This C++ code uses Matrix Product State ansatz to study ground state properties of a  two-component Bose-Hubbard model in 1D (DMRG/imaginary time TDVP using ITensor v3 C++ implementation).
 In particular, studies of Bose-Bose lattice droplets.

 The code provides (details in Jupyten notebook "model.ipynb")